 Step 4: Add in the milk, food coloring and vanilla and mix until just combined.

-Step 8: Prep your baking sheet with a silicone mat or parchment paper.
+Step 7: Heat your oven to 350 degrees F and prep your baking sheet with a silicone mat or parchment paper.

-Step 10: Scoop out the dough and roll it in the powdered sugar until completely covered.
+Step 8: Have your powdered sugar ready in a small bowl.
+Scoop out the dough and roll it in the powdered sugar until completely covered.

 Crackle cookie tip 2 ~Use a cookie dough scoop if you have one to ensure all the cookies are the same size so they bake more evenly.
-For these cookies a 1-tablespoon cookie scoop works the best.
+For these cookies, a 1-tablespoon cookie scoop works the best.

-Step 12: Cool completely before enjoying.
+Step 10: Cool completely before enjoying.

 Cookie variations